suny-downstate-medical-center/netpyne/doc/source/reference.rst

     - Returns figure handles

-.. note:: The *include* argument can have the following value:
+NOTE: The *include* argument can have the following value:
 	- 'all': all cells and netstims
 	- 'allCells': only all cells
 	- 'allNetStims': only all NetStims